mohammadRezaeian/notes/posts/others/2021-07-08-fresh-install-macos.md

   arch
   # arm64 -> ARM
   # i386 -> Intel (running with Rosetta)

+  # Clone Terminal.app
+  sudo cp -r /System/Applications/Utilities/Terminal.app /Applications/Terminal-Rosetta.app
   ```

-  Copy `/Applications/Utilities/Terminal.app` to Download folder, rename it to **Terminal-Rosetta.app**.
-Move the new to /Applications/Utilities/ again.
   Right click on Terminal-Rosetta.app > Get Info > Click on "Open using Rosetta". - If you wanna run commands in Intel environment, use **Terminal-Rosseta**. - If you wanna run commands in ARM environment, use **Terminal.app**.

 - Dropdown terminal with **iTerm2**.
   1. Create a new profile and make it default.
 Download my customized profile [here](https://github.com/dinhanhthi/scripts/blob/master/settings/macos/DropDown.json).